Table of Contents

 - Bitter taste of the medicine may cause nausea and vomiting in some people.
 For these type of people this medicine can be given with honey or some sweet syrup.

 Caution: Ayurvedic medicines are natural products which take time to show effect and should be used with controlled lifestyle.
-In case of jaundice hot, spicy, pungent, sour, fatty, oily and heavy foods should not be eaten.
+In the case of jaundice hot, spicy, pungent, sour, fatty, oily and heavy foods should not be eaten.
 It is advisable to take a soft, semi-solid or liquid diet during and after medication till normal digestive power is restored and the blood bilirubin level becomes normal.